Back to all reviews

 Whiteboards

-Whiteboards are one of the more unique features of Zoom.
-Although they feel like casual spaces for drafting ideas and creative expression, they can most definitely be used for productive collaboration.
+Whiteboards are one of the more fringe features of Zoom.
+Although they feel like casual spaces for drafting ideas and creative expression, they can be used for productive collaboration.

 You can invite co-owners, viewers, and commenters, which can be very handy for real-time collaboration.